 - Project artifact (i.e. risk table, project plan) development processes

 Want to know more?
-Check out my latest article or paper below, take a look at the courses I am currently teaching, or click around.
+Check out my latest article, paper, or outreach below, take a look at the courses I am currently teaching, or click around.

 Cite This: BibTeX